areggalstyan/reforging/README.md

 ##### circlePeriod: integer

 Specifies how much time after forming a circle should pass to form the next one in ticks **(1 second = 20 ticks)**.

+#### throwAbilities: object

+This is the third base ability.
+It allows the player to throw sword which will disappear after hitting a solid block or travelling the maximum specified distance and damage all the entities it hits on the way.

+##### price: object

+Specifies the price the player pays when activates this ability.

+###### health: double

+Specifies the amount of health subtracted from the player when activating the ability.

+###### food: integer

+Specifies the amount of food subtracted from the player when activating the ability.

+##### maxDistance: double

+Specifies the maximum distance that the weapon travels before disappearing.

+##### damageAmplifier: double

+Specifies how the amplifier applied to the weapons usual damage when thrown.

+##### speed: double

+Specifies the speed of the weapon when thrown in blocks.

+##### range: double

+Specifies the maximum distance from the weapon which will damage an entity.

 ```json
 {